mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Thi looked over at him, and for the first time showed some doubt.

     They spent a moment in the cold, saying nothing.
 The blue waves projected countless patterns across Lissa's pale-cold face.
-Thi reached for the pipe from Kip and took two more deep inhales before bringing it back to him and removing hae dagger from his hand and the ground.
+Thi reached for the pipe from Kipnu and took two more deep inhales before bringing it back to him and removing hae dagger from his hand and the ground.
 He cried out again

     Thi set the blade in hae own left palm and stared at the blood.

     "I took pride in what I built.
 In outsmarting everyone who stood in my way.
 I want you to remember that, Kipnu.
 I want you to remember who we were."

-    Thi turned back to Kip and helped him sit up.
+    Thi turned back to Kipnu and helped him sit up.
 He could see tears welling up in hae eyes in between the refraction of his own.

     "My dream was always to make a home for those who felt they had none.
 Swear to me you'll remember that."

-    Kip started to lose some cognition, but the cold acted as his last thread to coherence.
+    Kipnu started to lose some cognition, but the cold acted as his last thread to coherence.
 He looked up at hae, pensively toying with the knife and said, "I swear it."

     Thi stood up and looked out to the ocean, taking hae time pondering about the past couple days.